michaelkongg1/walmart_sales/README.md

     - Which product categories generate the most profit in each city?
 11. **Category Revenue Share per Branch**
     - What percentage of each branch's total revenue comes from each product category?

+All 11 questions were solved in **both SQL and DAX** — the SQL notebook uses CTEs, window functions, and aggregations, while the Power BI file reproduces each answer using measures, RANKX, CALCULATE, and time intelligence via a dedicated Date Table.

 ## ✅ Key Insights
 - **Digital payments dominate** — Credit card and Ewallet account for 82% of all transactions; cash represents only 18%
 - **Two categories drive most profit** — Fashion accessories and Home and lifestyle generate ~6x more profit than any other category